ppurcell/abridge-submission/README.md

 ## BE Design Notes

 ### Trade-Offs / Assumptions
-- Didn't implement migrate script.
+- Didn't implement a migration script.
 Handled by boot setup.
+(See: Next Steps)
+- I like fail/fast approach with boundaries..
+But when not in a crunch, would take a look at important boundaries for more defensive programming and recovery.
 - Dual Entity/Model classes couple BE/FE.
 Only done here for time.
+(You can create a thin BE like this, but unless purposeful, it's a design smell)
-- Didn't implement fk constraint between models (Domain was small enough to ignore that for now)
+- Didn't implement fk constraint between models.
+Domain didn't require additional complexity (See: Next Steps)
 - Didn't use ID for some operations.
-Simpler to stick to only one identifier (term)
+Simpler to stick to only one identifier (term) (See: Next Steps)
 - Very thin Controller/Service/Repository barrier.
 Repositories are fine, but I didn't bother being TOO careful about what was in the Controller Layer.
+- Created only one properties file.
+Would need to create additional .yml and/or allow intake of properties on run for deploying to any environment.
+- Somewhat fast and loose with date formats and BE <> FE contract trust.
+(See: defensive programming and recovery)

 ### Next Steps
 - Would implement a managed migration framework.
-- Would define perhaps more rigorous Req/Resp Entities.
+- Would define perhaps more rigorous Req/Resp Entities with more safeguards around invalid data.
 - Create proper relational DB models.
-Create FK
+Create FK.
+Use ids for operational unique-ness.
 - Would like to deploy the whole stack with Docker.
+- Need to have a better proxy setup.